Why Continental Resources, Inc. [CLR] Should Be On Your Radar Moving Forward

 Fundamental Analysis of Continental Resources, Inc. [CLR]

-This company’s Return on Total Capital is 13.68, and its Return on Invested Capital has reached 10.70%.
-Its Return on Equity is 17.53, and its Return on Assets is 6.43.
-These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates CLR financial performance.
+This company’s Return on Total Capital is 10.51, and its Return on Invested Capital has reached 8.60%.
+Its Return on Equity is 12.04, and its Return on Assets is 4.91.
+These metrics suggest that this Continental Resources, Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 4.15 and its Total Debt to EBITDA Value is 1.61.
-The Enterprise Value to Sales for this firm is now 3.27, and its Total Debt to Enterprise Value stands at 0.28.
-Continental Resources, Inc. [CLR] has a Price to Book Ratio of 2.46, a Price to Cash Flow Ratio of 4.36 and P/E Ratio of 9.95.
+This company’s Enterprise Value to EBITDA is 3.72 and its Total Debt to EBITDA Value is 1.61.
+The Enterprise Value to Sales for this firm is now 2.69.
+Continental Resources, Inc. [CLR] has a Price to Book Ratio of 1.89, a Price to Cash Flow Ratio of 4.10 and P/E Ratio of 9.11.
 These metrics all suggest that Continental Resources, Inc. is more likely to generate a positive ROI.

-Shifting the focus to workforce efficiency, Continental Resources, Inc. [CLR] earns $3,876,753 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 4.49 and its Total Asset Turnover is 0.31.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.95 and its Current Ratio is 1.02.
+Similarly, this company’s Total Asset Turnover is 0.29.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.82 and its Current Ratio is 0.90.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

 Conclusion: Is Continental Resources, Inc. [CLR] a Reliable Buy?